Isotropic 3D topological phases with broken time reversal symmetry: Symmetry analysis

+\co{We use second order perturbation theory} We use second-order quasi-degenerate perturbation theory (assisted by the Python software package Pymablock~\cite{Araya2024}) to obtain the effective hopping $t_{sp}$ between the $s$ and $p_{1/2}$ orbitals.
+We treat the decoupled atoms as the unperturbed Hamiltonian $H_0$, and all hopping terms as perturbations $H'$ with the $t$'s as small parameters.
+We divide the Hilbert-space into the low-energy subspace $A$ only containing the $s$ and $p_{1/2}$ subspaces on the two end atoms, and group all other degrees of freedom in the $B$ subspace.
+The second-order correction to the effective Hamiltonian for the $A$ subspace is given by~\cite{Lowdin1962}:

+where $\ket{m}$ and $\ket{l}$ are orthonormal eigenstates of $H_0$ in the $A$ and $B$ subspaces respectively, and $E_l$ and $H'_{ml}$ denote eigenenergies and matrix elements in this basis.
+The zeroth order term in the effective Hamiltonian is given by the on-site energies, and the first-order term vanishes, so this is the only term of interest.
+In particular, we extract the off-diagonal block of the $4\times 4$ effective Hamiltonian, and interpret it as the effective hopping matrix elements between the two end atoms.

-\co{We consider certain limits and obtain an expression for the effective hopping} We use the Python software package Pymablock~\cite{pymablock} to obtain the effective hopping $t_{sp}$ between the $s$ and $p_{1/2}$ orbitals as a second-order perturbation.
-We find that the resulting terms have the desired symmetries by substituting in arbitrary parameters.
-We demonstrate this result in a limiting case defined by the set of inequalities $\alpha \gg \Delta+B \gg \Delta-B \gg E_s, \ E_p-\alpha, \ t_s, \ t_{x/y/z}$, which holds when spin-orbit coupling is large, and hopping only occurs via the lower-energy virtual level $\Delta-B$.
-The resulting expression for the effective hopping amplitude is:
+\co{We consider certain limits and obtain an expression for the effective hopping} We find that the resulting terms have the desired symmetries of the bond (rotations around the bond axis and mirrors including the bond axis) for arbitrary parameters.
+We demonstrate this result in a limiting case defined by the set of inequalities $\alpha \gg \Delta+B \gg \Delta-B \gg E_s, \ E_p-\alpha, \ t_s, \ t_{x/y/z}$, which holds when the atomic spin-orbit coupling and the local magnetic moments are large, so we only take into account hopping via the lower-energy virtual level $\Delta-B$.
+The resulting expression for the effective hopping is:

-This hopping has a complex hopping phase, which breaks TRS.
-In order to ensure that the hopping phase cannot be removed by a global basis-transformation introducing a relative phase between the $s$ and $p$ wavefunctions, the hopping phase must be distance dependent.
-This arises naturally due to the different distance dependence of the microscopic hopping amplitudes from the $p_x$ and $p_{y,z}$ orbitals.
-Hopping terms along directions other than $x$ follow from applying rotation operators, resulting in hopping terms proportional to $\vb*{d}\cdot\vb*{\sigma}$ where $\vb*{d}$ is the hopping vector.